davidxia3/sports_probabilistic_predictions/src/graphing/README.md

 - Bradley-Terry prediction: 0.4.
 The moneyline scores states that the home team is the favorite.
 However, because the Bradley-Terry based prediction is less than 0.5, the favorite according to Bradley-Terry is the away team.
 If the game resulted in the home team winning, the ROI of betting on the favorite would be -100% (all investment lost).
 If the game resulted in the away team winning, the ROI of betting on the favorite would be 200%.

-For each prediction method, league, and bin, the figure is saved to `results/roi/{method}_binned/{league}/bin_{bin}.png`.
+For each prediction method, league, and bin, the figure is saved as a PDF to `results/roi/{method}_binned/{league}/bin_{bin}.pdf` and as a PNG to `results/roi/{method}_binned/{league}/bin_{bin}.png`.
 If the figure does not exist, that means there were no games in the league where the prediction method had a prediction within the bin for any season.

 ### `roi.py`